Paleo Diet Benefits

 I laugh when I think about how scared I used to be of anything fatty.
 I only bought low-fat cheese, skim milk and non-fat yoghurt (full of sugar!) and I even remember cooking some ham in water in a frying pan instead of using bacon.
 I feel like I missed out on so much goodness.
 Now I embrace oily fish, olive oil, butter and avocados, and full-fat Greek yoghurt.

-KNOWN PALEO DIET BENEFITS
+REPORTED PALEO DIET BENEFITS

 Here are the most common benefits based on testimonials and feedback from my readers over the last few years.